n6g7/redux-saga-firebase/docs/reference/dev/database.md

       - name: options
         required: true
         type: Object
         description: "An object to configure how the database should be synchronised.
 It must contain at least the `successActionCreator` which must take a single argument being the value read from the firebase reference.
 The other possible options are `failureActionCreator` which is called on channel errors and `transform` which is an optional transformer function to be applied to the value before it's passed to the action creator.
-Default to the identity function (`x => x`)."
+When `failureActionCreator` is *not* specified, errors are printed to the console. `transform` defaults to the identity function (`x => x`)."
       - name: event
         required: false
         type: String